raysan5/raylib/README.md

 basic example
 --------------
-This is a basic raylib example, it creates a window and it draws the text `"Congrats!
+This is a basic raylib example, it creates a window and  draws the text `"Congrats!
 You created your first window!"` in the middle of the screen.
 Check this example [running live on web here](https://www.raylib.com/examples/core/loader.html?name=core_basic_window).
 ```c
 #include "raylib.h"